faucetsdn/udmi/misc/gcloud_messages_telemetry/README.md

-# Messages and Telemetry to BigQuery
+# GCP Messages and Telemetry to BigQuery

 Saves a record of all messages into BigQuery, as well as telemetry into a narrow data structure